ShockSlayer/ccdocs/docs/Documentation.md

  - The poison overworld animation is now much softer.
  - NPCs now have custom palettes to bring more color to the landscape
 	 * This is also reflected in-battle for generic trainers, sprites will match the overworld colors
- - Some species have "nickname palettes" which will change their natural color with a certain combination of nickname and DVs.
+ - Some species have "nickname palettes" which will change their natural color with a certain combination of nickname and DVs; these are case-insensitive.
  - In battle, the Hidden Power animation is now colored based on what type it is
+ - There is a special form for Lugia, unlockable before capture by completing a small quest inside the Whirl Islands.
+There may be NPCs nearby offering hints about this.

 **7. Move Tutors and other helpful NPCs**<a name="helpful_npcs"></a>
 ==========================================